 |

-Young Guns (1988) Followed by: Young Guns II (1990)
+Followed by: Young Guns II (1990)

-Classically told 1980s-adjusted pop-western about the legendary anti-hero Billy the Kid and his notorious posse.
-The film is full of archetypes and not overly concerned with historical accuracy, but it has enough charisma to capture you with its combination of sentimental moralizing and feel-good scenes.
-Lead actor Emilio Estevez is so full of his characters boyish mischievousness that he completely smothers the dramatic potential in some scenes.
-But then again, the drama isn't necessarily what's most important here, as the 'brat-packers' enter the western genre.
-It's interesting to see how the ostensibly emotional aspects of the story are switched on and off according to need in order to drive the plot forward.
-As if director Christopher Cain tries to give us half-and-half of sentimentality and coolness – without ever considering weaving the two together.
-Still, Young Guns works shamelessly well on its own self-defined terms, and it lets its abundance of bubbling boyish carelessness overshadow whatever doubt we had that it would not. |
+Classically told, 1980s-adjusted pop-western about the legendary anti-hero Billy the Kid and his notorious posse.
+The film is full of archetypes and not overly concerned with historical accuracy, but it has enough charisma to captivate with its blend of sentimental moralising and feel-good moments.
+Lead actor Emilio Estevez is so full of his character's boyish mischievousness that he completely smothers the dramatic potential in some scenes.
+But then again, heavy drama wasn't the main priority as the 'brat-packers' entered the western genre.
+It's interesting to see how the ostensibly emotional aspects of the story are switched on and off as needed to drive the plot forward – as if director Christopher Cain aims for a half-and-half mix of sentimentality and coolness, without ever really weaving the two together.
+Still, Young Guns works shamelessly well on its own self-defined terms, letting its abundance of bubbling, boyish carelessness overshadow any reservations you might have had. |